This is our early May bank holiday guide, click here for our Spring Bank Holiday / Late May Bank Holiday Guide,

 Whether rain or shine – our guide will guarantee that you make the most of those extra, and precious, days off work.

-For more ideas, read our culture guides to exhibitions, music, cinema, theatre, literature and family events – and don’t miss our picks for the best beer gardens, spots for outdoor eating, our favourite roof terraces, hidden bars and afternoon tea haunts in Manchester.
+For more ideas read our culture guides which feature exhibitions, music, cinema, theatre, literature and family events – and don’t miss our guide to the Spring Bank Holiday, it’s just a couple of weeks away!

 Here are our picks

 If the weather is anything like as good as it was for Easter, you might be looking for somewhere to eat outside in Manchester.
 Here’s our guide to the restaurants in Manchester with the best areas for al fresco dining.